basilhendroff/truenas-iocage-wordpress/POST-INSTALL.md

 You're now ready to do the famous five-minute WordPress installation.
 Do this by entering your WordPress site FQDN in a browser e.g. https://blog.mydomain.com

 ### Configure Redis
 For WordPress to use Redis, install and activate the Redis Object Cache plugin.
 Using the plugin, `Enable Object Cache `.

+### phpMyAdmin Considerations

+You can log in to phpMyAdmin, with your database `wordpress` username and password, using the jail FQDN instead of the jail IP e.g. `https://blog.mydomain.com/phpmyadmin`.

+**CAUTION**
+>SECURITY NOTE: phpMyAdmin is an administrative tool that has had several remote vulnerabilities discovered in the past, some allowing remote attackers to execute arbitrary code with the web server's user credential.
+All known problems have been fixed, but the FreeBSD Security Team strongly advises that any instance be protected with an additional protection layer, e.g. a different access control mechanism implemented by the web server as shown in the example.
+Do consider enabling phpMyAdmin only when it is in use.

+One way to disable phpMyAdmin is to unlink it in the jail `rm /usr/local/www/wordpress/phpmyadmin`.
+This will disable access to phpMyAdmin via the well-known subdirectory path e.g. `https://blog.mydomain.com/phpmyadmin`.
+To reenable phpMyAdmin, link the subdirectory path again `ln -s /usr/local/www/phpMyAdmin /usr/local/www/wordpress/phpmyadmin`.
+Disable it again when finished.
+This approach isn't particularly convenient though.

+If you're using a Caddy reverse proxy, it's straightforward to place phpMyAdmin behind an authorisation proxy.
+Refer to the blog post [Securing phpMyAdmin in a WordPress Jail](https://blog.udance.com.au/2020/09/29/securing-phpmyadmin-in-a-wordpress-jail/) for further details.

+Refer to [Securing your phpMyAdmin installation](https://docs.phpmyadmin.net/en/latest/setup.html#securing) for other means of securing phpMyAdmin.

 ## References
 1. [How to install WordPress](https://wordpress.org/support/article/how-to-install-wordpress/)